 Healing Through Group Art

-At one of our satellite mental health clinics embedded at homeless shelters, one shelter resident in her early 60s has been attending the group therapy provided by a Foundations therapist consistently for some time.
+At one of our commnity-based mental health clinics at a homeless shelter, a resident in her early 60s has been routinely attending the group therapy provided by a Foundations therapist.
 The client is chronically homeless, and this is the most stable she has been in her adulthood.
 For the first time in her adult life, she recently transitioned to transitional living associated with the shelter.
-The consistency of group therapy has been an incredibly successful support for her in her transition to eventual stable housing.
-The Foundations therapist and shelter staff work together engage her in a structured program.
+The consistency of group therapy has been a great support for her in her transition to stable housing.
+Our therapist and shelter staff work together to engage her in a structured program.
 She is a role model for other residents to attend the group consistently.
 Therapy using art is an important tool for our therapists and clients.
-Art helps client communicate through their emotions and barriers.
+Art helps clients communicate through their emotions and barriers.
 It helps clients gain insight into themselves, and helps with emotional regulation.

 Breaking the Language and Cultural Barriers to Healing

-At our main clinic, one of our therapists started working with a teen client, 15 years old, two months ago.
-Her trauma history includes sexual abuse as a child.
-She struggles with anxiety and panic in groups, trouble breathing, cry, tense, sweaty, overwhelmed, and nauseous.
+A Foundations’ therapists started working with a teen whose trauma history includes sexual abuse.
+She struggles with anxiety and panic in groups, having trouble breathing, crying, and feeling tense, overwhelmed and nauseous.
 She felt anxious when she was not in control.
-She had symptoms of sadness when she had reminders of trauma.
-She struggled in school, and have trouble sleeping, irritable, low energy, low motivation and trouble concentrating.
-Her mom doesn’t have health insurance that covers mental health therapy.
-Our Foundations therapist works with her individually, as well as with mother individually to help mom understand her daughter’s trauma effects and how she can assist daughter in coping.
+She struggled in school and had trouble sleeping, low energy, and trouble concentrating.
+The mother’s health insurance did not include mental health counseling.
+Our therapist also worked with the mother to help her understand her daughter’s trauma effects and how she can assist daughter in coping.
 Due to language barriers, our therapist uses interpreter services when working with the client’s mom.
-Working with the teen client, our therapist has been using Brainspotting therapy interventions to work on her specific fear drowning while swimming.
+Working with the teen client, our therapist has been using Brainspotting therapy interventions to work on her fear drowning.
 Two weeks after the first Brainspotting session, the teen went swimming, enjoyed it after having some fears and physical reactions, used the coping skills she worked on with her Foundations therapist.
-The client is excited about the possibility of going swimming again, and is doing the tough work to persevere through her trauma.
+The client is excited to go swimming again and is doing the tough work to persevere through her trauma.

 What stories of HEALING can you help us create?